 But it’s not just scientists and medical professionals that are getting excited about the potential of CBD.
 Brands have been launching CBD-containing products left right and centre, initially constricted to the pharmacy and supplement sector, but now reaching almost every aisle in the supermarket.
-Products range from oils, face masks and body creams to sweets, soft drinks and baked goods.
+Products range from oils, face masks and body creams to sweets, soft drinks and even bath bombs.
 The alleged benefits include relaxation, pain relief, focus, energy, reduced anxiety, digestion… the list goes on.

 As with any trend that sweeps the nation seemingly overnight, along with all the promise comes challenges.
 Here are some of the reasons why promoting your CBD product may feel like an uphill battle.

 Not long ago, anything cannabis-related was widely considered as dangerous and harmful.
 Many consumers will therefore be understandably worried about the safety of CBD, given how recently it was legalised.
 Scepticism about its long-term effects, as well as concerns around the (lack of) regulatory testing that companies are required to undergo, might be causes for hesitation, and this is something brands need to address if they are to win over the public.